RETURN TO UFO PAGE | E-MAIL ME

 flying as high as 40,000 feet or more)birds can be highly reflective and,

-especially when wet, even appear to glisten like metal, giving them an "artificial"
+especially when wet, even appear to glisten like metal, giving them an artificial

 or metallic appearance.
 Additionally, bits of tin foil or panels of corrugated

-also take on a silvery sheen and appear quite luminescent, making them occasional
+can also take on a silvery sheen and appear quite luminescent, making them occasional

 candidates for flying disks.
 Even cockpit lights reflecting off a canopy have